 Welcome to our website, and thank you for your interest in our Ed.D. program in Educational Leadership.

-This interdisciplinary 48 credit hour doctoral program prepares students who are seeking advanced competencies in leadership in higher education settings.
+This interdisciplinary 48 credit hour doctoral program prepares students who are seeking advanced competencies in leadership in higher education settings and non-profit organizations.
 Firmly rooted in the social justice history, mission and tradition of Roosevelt University, students can expect a vigorous critique of current practices as well as engagement with innovative and activist ideals to address persistent concerns in higher education.
 Graduates will acquire knowledge, skills, and co-construct learning experiences to position themselves for leadership in academic, student affairs, community college or higher education policy and administrative settings.
 The interdisciplinary faculty will integrate both leadership and social justice studies for a comprehensive program designed to meet student career goals.
-Innovative approaches to course scheduling, the admission to candidacy process, and dissertation may allow students to integrate aspects of these experiences into their current practices.
+Innovative approaches to course scheduling, and to the dissertation process may allow students to integrate aspects of these experiences into their current practices.

-The core social justice studies curriculum in the program provides all doctoral students with:
+The core curriculum and social justice aspect the program prepares doctoral students to:

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500